 1 (a) Notwithstanding any provision of this code to the 2 contrary, the ranks within the law-enforcement section of 3 the Division of Natural Resources are colonel, lieutenant 4 colonel, major, captain, lieutenant, sergeant, corporal, 5 natural resources police officer first class, senior natural 6 resources police officer, natural resources police officer 7 and natural resources police officer-in-training.
-Each 8 officer while in uniform shall wear the insignia of rank as provided by the chief natural resources police officer.
-9 10 (b) Beginning on July 1, 2002, and continuing thereafter, 11 natural resources police officers shall be paid the mini-12 mum annual salaries based on the following schedule: 13 ANNUAL SALARY SCHEDULE (BASE PAY) SUPERVISORY AND NONSUPERVISORY RANKS 14 15 Natural Resources Police Officer In Training 16 17 (first year until end of probation) ..... \$26,337 Natural Resources Police Officer 18 (second year) ..... \$29,768 19 20 Natural Resources Police 21Officer (third year) ..... \$30,140 22 Senior Natural Resources 23Police Officer (fourth and fifth year) ..... \$30,440
+Each 8 officer while in uniform shall wear the insignia of rank as 9 provided by the chief natural resources police officer. .0 (b) Beginning on July 1, 2002, and continuing thereafter, .1 natural resources police officers shall be paid the mini- 2 mum annual salaries based on the following schedule: 3 ANNUAL SALARY SCHEDULE (BASE PAY) 4 SUPERVISORY AND NONSUPERVISORY RANKS 15 Natural Resources 16 Police Officer In Training

-24 Senior Natural Resources
+.7 (first year until end of probation) \$26,337

-25 Police Officer First Class
+8 Natural Resources Police Officer

-26 (after fifth year) \$32,528
+19 (second year)

-27 Senior Natural Resources
+20 Natural Resources Police

-28 Police Officer (after tenth year) \$33,104
+21 Officer (third year)

-29 Senior Natural Resources
+22 Senior Natural Resources

-30 Police Officer (after fifteenth year) \$33,528
+23 Police Officer (fourth and fifth year) \$30,440

-31 Corporal (after sixteenth year) \$36,704

-32 Sergeant \$40,880

-33 First Sergeant \$42,968

-34 Lieutenant \$47,144

-35 Captain \$49,232

-36 Major \$51,320

-37 Lieutenant Colonel \$53,408

-38 Colonel

-39 Natural resources police officers in service at the time 40 the amendment to this section becomes effective shall be 41 given credit for prior service and shall be paid salaries as 42 the same length of service will entitle them to receive 43 under the provisions of this section.

-44 (c) This section does not apply to special or emergency45 natural resources police officers appointed under the46 authority of section one of this article.

-47 (d) Nothing in this section prohibits other pay increases 48 as provided under section two, article five, chapter five of 49 this code: Provided, That any across-the-board pay 50 increase granted by the Legislature or the Governor will 51 be added to, and reflected in, the minimum salaries set 52 forth in this section; and that any merit increases granted 53 to an officer over and above the annual salary schedule 54 listed in subsection (b) of this section are retained by an 55 officer when he or she advances from one rank to another.
+24 Senior Natural Resources 25 Police Officer First Class 26 (after fifth year) 27 Senior Natural Resources 28 Police Officer (after tenth year) \$33,104 29 Senior Natural Resources 30 Police Officer (after fifteenth year) \$33,528 31 Corporal (after sixteenth year) \$36,704 32 Sergeant \$40,880 33 First Sergeant 34 Lieutenant \$47,144 35 Captain \$49,232 36 Major \$51,320 37 Lieutenant Colonel\$53,408 38 Colonel 39 Natural resources police officers in service at the time 40 the amendment to this section becomes effective shall be 41 given credit for prior service and shall be paid salaries as 42 the same length of service will entitle them to receive 43 under the provisions of this section.
+10 and the providence of this section.
+44 (c) This section does not apply to special or emergency 45 natural resources police officers appointed under the 46 authority of section one of this article.
+47 (d) Nothing in this section prohibits other pay increases 48 as provided under section two, article five, chapter five of 49 this code: Provided , That any across-the-board pay 50 increase granted by the Legislature or the Governor will 51 be added to, and reflected in, the minimum salaries set 52 forth in this section; and that any merit increases granted 53 to an officer over and above the annual salary schedule 54 listed in subsection (b) of this section are retained by an 55 officer when he or she advances from one rank to another.